 J.P.
 Morgan Global Manufacturing PMI report

-From August 3 to 5, Markit Economics released its final July PMI (purchasing managers’ index) report for the United States (SPY), the Eurozone (HEDJ), and Asia.
-It also released its Global Manufacturing PMI report for July.
+On September 1, 2015, Markit Economics released its final August PMI (Purchasing Managers’ Index) report for the United States (SPY), the Eurozone (HEDJ), and Asia.
+It also released its Global Manufacturing PMI report for August.

 Produced by J.P.
-Morgan (JPM) and Markit in association with the ISM (Institute for Supply Management) and the IFPSM (International Federation of Purchasing and Supply Management), the report indicated that global growth in the manufacturing sector entered the third quarter at a muted pace.
+Morgan (JPM) and Markit in association with the ISM (Institute for Supply Management) and the IFPSM (International Federation of Purchasing and Supply Management), the report indicated that global growth in the manufacturing sector fell to its lowest level in more than two years.

-The composite index remained unchanged at 51 in July from June.
-The summary report indicated that global PMI expanded at the same pace in July as in June.
-Increases in employment, input prices, and new orders came at a lower pace in July while exports fell.
-Multinational companies such as Nike (NKE) and Coca-Cola (KO) have seen variability in their earnings on account of a global growth slowdown.
+The composite index fell to 50.7 in August from 51.0 in July.
+The summary report indicated that global PMI expanded at a slower pace in August compared to July.
+Increases in employment, input prices, and output came at a slower pace in August, while exports fell.
+However, new orders did expand at a faster pace in August.
+Multinational companies such as Nike (NKE) and Apple (AAPL) have seen variability in their earnings on account of a global growth slowdown.

-In this series, we’ll take you through each of these reports.
+In this series, we’ll take you through these reports.
 Let’s find out where industrial activity is picking up and where it’s lagging in the next part.